top of page

 Question : I see that you use a 97% sun shades for patio fabric, what exactly does that mean?

-& Answer : Some vendors refer to this as 3%, which means the openness is 3%.
-I refer to my fabric as sun shade fabric, just like I do with my solar screen fabrics as 97% shade fabric.
-Meaning, you get 97% shade out of the fabric.
-The woven area is made up of 97% fabric, leaving an openness (the holes) as 3%.
+& Answer : Some vendors refer to this as 3%, indicating that the openness of the fabric is 3%.
+I categorize my fabric as sun shade fabric, similar to how I describe my solar window screen fabrics as having 97% shade.
+This means that the fabric provides 97% shade coverage.
+The woven area consists of 97% solid material, with 3% representing the openness or holes in the fabric.

 Matching fabric